Latest BLS grocery price data, translated for dinner

 May 2026

-May 2026 Grocery Price Index: The Latest Family Dinner Cost Snapshot
+May 2026 Grocery Price Index: BLS Food CPI + Family Dinner Moves

 Methodology and sources

 This index is built for practical dinner planning, not academic inflation modeling.
-SummitPlate uses official BLS food-at-home, food-away-from-home, and selected U.S. city average staple price series, then pairs those signals with USDA ERS food-price context to explain what the data means for weekly family meal plans.
+SummitPlate uses official BLS food-at-home, food-away-from-home, and selected U.S. city average staple price series, then pairs those signals with USDA ERS food-price context, a planned-home-dinner estimate, and a casual-takeout estimate for four.

 U.S. Bureau of Labor Statistics CPI and average retail food price series